 Age and experience don’t float.
 They also are not good indicators of whether you would survive an unexpected fall overboard.
 On average about one half to two thirds of Florida’s annual boating fatalities are men over the age of 30 with over 100 hours of experience on the water.

 - It is just too hot out to wear something so bulky and uncomfortable!
 (Not to mention what it will do to my tan lines.)

 The availability of inflatable life jackets has made wearing a lifejacket more comfortable as they are less bulky and constrictive.
 An inflatable life jacket has twice the buoyancy of a traditional orange horseshoe life jacket and is less than half the size!
 The biggest problem with inflatable jackets is forgetting that you are wearing them in the first place.
-Learn more about inflatables and how they work, take a look at this video.

 - Who will notice if I wear a life jacket?